Skip to main content

 03

-Tax queries, FBR notices, and any changes in your business that affect your tax position are addressed on an ongoing basis as part of the engagement.
+FBR notices, tax queries, and business changes that affect your tax position are handled on an ongoing basis throughout the engagement.

 Who needs to file an income tax return in Pakistan?

-Under the Income Tax Ordinance 2001, every individual with taxable income above the minimum threshold, all companies and AOPs, and persons who own immovable property above certain thresholds are required to file.
-The specific threshold and filing category depends on the taxpayer type and income source.
+Under the Income Tax Ordinance 2001, individuals with taxable income above the minimum threshold, all companies and AOPs, and owners of immovable property above certain thresholds must file an income tax return.
+Registered sales tax persons also have annual obligations.
+The specific threshold and category depend on taxpayer type and income source.

-Tell us your business type, your current FBR registration status, and any compliance concerns.
+Tell us your taxpayer category, your current FBR registration status, and any compliance concerns.
 We will outline what is required and what we can cover.